 Joanne Belknap | Board Vice President

 With over 20 years of experience in criminology, Joanne is a recognized expert in the field.
 She is a Professor in Sociology and the Department Chair at the University of Colorado.
 She is the President of the American Society of Criminology (ASC) and a member of Women in Prison Committee of the National Association of Women Judges.
 She has served on state advisory boards for offenders, on the U.S. Attorney General’s Violence Against Women Committee, gave expert testimony to the Warren Christopher Commission investigating the Rodney King police brutality case, and served as an advisor for presidential candidate Obama’s Criminal Justice Policy Recommendation Committee.
 Joanne was named Inconvenient Woman of the Year 2004 by ASC’s Division on Women and Crime, and given the Elizabeth Gee Award in 2009.
 She has a degree in Criminal Justice from Michigan State University.
 She joined the board of FOCUS in 2012.

 Molly Bowers | Board Treasurer

 Molly is a Boulder Native.
 She received a BA from the University of Colorado, Boulder and earned her J.D. from the Michigan State University College of Law.
 After graduation from Law School Molly returned to the Boulder Area.
 Currently, she is working for a small aviation company in Erie.
 Molly spent over three years helping incarcerated women earn their GEDs and this experience has made her passionate about reentry.
+In her free time she runs and does yoga.
 She has been a member of the FOCUS board since 2015.
-In her free time Molly, runs and does yoga.

 Jennifer Sullivan | Board Secretary